 Multi-function Podcast Interfaces

-As mentioned, multi-function podcast interfaces act as interfaces, mixers, and recorders.
-They’re an all-in-one tool for capturing podcast audio — provided you’re willing to pay for them.
+Multi-function podcast interfaces act as interfaces, mixers, and recorders.
+They’re an all-in-one tool for capturing podcast audio, at a higher price point than standalone units.

 TASCAM Mixcast 4: Best Podcast Interface for On-Board SD Cards